ckarwin/Fermi_Stacking_Analysis/README.md

 6. To run the code:
  - To submit batch jobs: python submit_fermi_stacking_jobs.py
  - To run from terminal: python client.py
-   Note: In this case the arguments can be passed from the terminial (i.e. 'srcname', ra, dec, psf) or they can be specified in the function explicityly by changing the client code.
+   Note: In this case the arguments can be passed from the terminial (i.e. 'srcname', ra, dec, psf) or they can be specified in the function explicitly by changing the client code.
 </pre>

 ## Development Notes